How to save seeds:

 Seed catalogs have been around for a long time.
 However, the seed catalog that you get today is a lot different from the ones your grandparents used to get.
 It used to be the case that seed catalogs offered hundreds of different varieties of seeds for individual vegetables.
 Today the variety of seeds that are being offered has dramatically dropped.
 This is one of the reasons behind what I like to call “the seed revolution.”

 The seed revolution (I think I might be the only one calling it that) is made up of people who not only save their seeds, but also distribute them.
 There is also a famous “seed bank” in the artic where they are trying to save every seed they can get their hands on.
-Having a wide verity of different seeds for individual vegetables is important because it promotes genetic diversity.
+Having a wide variety of different seeds for individual vegetables is important because it promotes genetic diversity.
 For example, there are hundreds of different kinds of tomato plants.
 Some of these varieties thrive better in different climates.

 Hybrid Vegetable Plants:

-Hybrid vegetable plants are produced by the crossing between two different varieties.
+Hybrid vegetable plants are produced by crossing two different varieties.
 The hybrid plant has a combination of traits from the parent plants.
 Sometimes a combination is particularly good, producing plants with outstanding vigor, disease resistance, and productivity.
 Hybrid seeds are generally more expensive as they cost more to produce.

 Hybrid plants, such as ‘Big Boy’, ‘Beefmaster’ and ‘Early Girl’ tomatoes will produce viable seed.
 Plants grown from that seed, however, will not be just like the hybrid parents; instead, they will be a completely new combination of the good and bad traits of the plants that were initially crossed.
 It’s impossible to predict just how the seedling plant will perform or what qualities the fruit will have.